Marcrasq/SOCAutomation/README.md

   - Wazuh Server on a Digital Ocean Droplet
   - TheHive Server on a Digital Ocean Droplet

-Objective: Detect the use of mimikatz
+Objective: Detect the use of mimikatz using Wazuh

 Steps: After intial setup is done of the servers.
   1. Go to the ossec-agent directory and look for the OSSEC File.
 Here we will make a custom Log Analysis section with Sysmon in it.
 We want TheHive to capture Sysmon.
 For simplicity I have removed Application and Security Locations.
 Restart Wazuh Service